Spotlight Lucky 15: four horses to back on Thursday

 Last updated

-- 'I think she'll absolutely destroy these' - David Jennings' nap has won each of the last two days but who does he fancy this time?
+- The Punt Acca: Liam Headd bids to follow up last week's 11-2 winner with three Racing League selections at Chepstow

-- Glorious Goodwood Placepot tips: Paul Kealy's perm for the £200,000 guaranteed pool on day three
+- Chepstow Placepot tips: Graeme Rodway's selections for a £50,000 guaranteed Racing League pool

-- Betfair Glorious Goodwood betting offer for day three: get £50 in free bets when you bet just £10

-- Get the best Glorious Goodwood betting offers: bag up to £545 for day three

-- 'I think she'll absolutely destroy these' - David Jennings' nap has won each of the last two days but who does he fancy this time?
+- The Punt Acca: Liam Headd bids to follow up last week's 11-2 winner with three Racing League selections at Chepstow

-- Glorious Goodwood Placepot tips: Paul Kealy's perm for the £200,000 guaranteed pool on day three
+- Chepstow Placepot tips: Graeme Rodway's selections for a £50,000 guaranteed Racing League pool

-- Betfair Glorious Goodwood betting offer for day three: get £50 in free bets when you bet just £10

-- Get the best Glorious Goodwood betting offers: bag up to £545 for day three